simp-lee/cache/README.md

 # Sharded In-Memory Cache

-This is a version of the sharded in-memory cache implementation with significant improvements in performance and features.
+A high-performance sharded in-memory cache for Go, featuring group namespaces, disk persistence, and comprehensive cache operations.
+Designed for concurrent access with excellent performance characteristics.

 ## Important Notice
 This is a new version of [SwiftCache](https://github.com/simp-lee/SwiftCache).
 Both versions use sharded architecture for high concurrent performance, but with different focus: